Itozee/Data-1202-1st-Project/README.md

 -  Issues Faced

 - Import Wizard

 During import, MySQL was unable to load my dataset in the specified table.
 I noticed this was due to the format of the Excel worksheet being in an XLSX format.

 - How the issue was resolved

-  Surfing the net helped me realize I needed to change the format the document was in.
+Information from surfing the net helped me realize I needed to change the format the document was in.
 I further went on to re-save the document as a CSV (Comma Delimited) so as allow for a successful import.

 # Data Transformation
  In this phase, I focus on the process of converting, cleaning, and structuring data from its raw format into a format that is suitable for analysis and storage in a data warehouse or database.